ahmad786writes/Fully-Convolutional-Neural-Networks-for-Image-Segmentation/README.md

 ### Dataset

-The dataset includes video frames of urban scenes, with each frame labeled for semantic segmentation into 12 classes, including road, buildings, cars, etc.
+The dataset includes video frames of urban scenes, with each frame labeled for semantic segmentation into 12 classes, including road, buildings, cars, pedestrians, and more.

 ## Usage